Resources

-I believe healing begins with understanding.
+Healing begins with understanding.
 When you understand your condition and treatment, you become an active, informed participant in your own mental health care.
-This page gathers the resources, tools, and answers I share most often with my patients.
+This page gathers the resources, tools, and answers shared most often with patients.

 What Is Psychoeducation?